Orbiting Astronomical Observatory: OAO-B

 OAO-B carried a 38 inch ultraviolet telescope, and should have provided spectra of fainter objects than had previously been observable.
 The satellite was launched on 30 November 1970 with "the largest space telescope ever launched", but never made it into orbit.
 The payload fairing did not separate properly during ascent and the excess weight of it prevented the Centaur stage from achieving orbital velocity.
 The Centaur and OAO reentered the atmosphere and broke up, destroying a $98,500,000 project.
 The disaster was later traced to a flaw in a $100 explosive bolt that failed to fire.

 OAO-3 (Copernicus)

 OAO-3 was launched on 21 August 1972, and proved to be the most successful of the OAO missions.
 It was a collaborative effort between NASA and the UK's Science Research Council (currently known as the Science and Engineering Research Council).
 After its launch, it was named Copernicus to mark the 500th anniversary of the birth of Nicolaus Copernicus in 1473.

-The mission carried an X-ray detector built by University College London's Mullard Space Science Laboratory in addition to an 80 cm UV telescope built by Princeton University under the supervision of Lyman Spitzer.
-The mission also used a new inertial reference unit that was developed by the Massachusetts Institute of Technology.

 Copernicus operated until February 1981, and returned high resolution spectra of hundreds of stars along with extensive X-ray observations.
 Among the significant discoveries made by Copernicus were the discovery of several long-period pulsars such as X Persei that had rotation times of many minutes instead of the more typical second or less, and confirmation that most of the hydrogen in interstellar gas clouds existed in molecular form.